CalyxOS/calyxos.org/pages/_posts/2022-09-21-more-tiramisu-pixe-3-4-5-6.md

 * Fingerprint not working on upgrades.
 Fresh installs are ok

 ## Steps
 1. Make sure your phone is running the latest stable CalyxOS 3.9.0 - Factory images will be available later.
+If you're on the previous test Tiramisu build, you can skip this step.
 2. Go through the Known issues list above, and make sure you're ok with that
 3. Backup your data - you can use SeedVault, the included Backup app.
 4. Enable USB Debugging on your phone.